EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 * Works on iOS, version 6 and higher.
 * Share text, a link, and image, or all of those.
 Subject is also supported, when the receiving app supports it.
 * Supports sharing images from the internet, the local filesystem, or from the www folder.
-* `NEW` You can skip the sharing dialog and directly share to Twitter or Facebook.
+* `NEW` You can skip the sharing dialog and directly share to Twitter, Facebook, or other apps.
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 * Officially supported by [PhoneGap Build](https://build.phonegap.com/plugins).